jccuevas/cpp-docs.es-es/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parámetros

-`func` El predicado binario que se va a negar.
+*Func* el predicado binario que se va a negar.

 ### <a name="return-value"></a>Valor devuelto